Five Homemade Solutions to Remove Hair Dye

 2. Vitamin C tablets

-- Firstly, dissolve the vitamin C tablets in the water
+- Dissolve the vitamin C tablets in the water.

-- Then, pour the mixture into the shampoo bottle and use it when you wash your hair for at least a week to see results
+- Pour the mixture into the shampoo bottle and use it when you wash your hair.

 3. Laundry detergent